Davidevlops/JS-DSA/Data-structures-LinkedList.md

     }

     // Example usage:
-    const linkedList = new LinkedList();
+    const singlyLinkedList = new SinglyLinkedList();
-    linkedList.insertFirst(3);
-    linkedList.insertFirst(2);
-    linkedList.insertFirst(1);
-    linkedList.insertLast(4);
-    linkedList.insertLast(5);

-    console.log("Initial Linked List:");
+    singlyLinkedList.insertFirst(3);
+    singlyLinkedList.insertFirst(2);
+    singlyLinkedList.insertFirst(1);
+    singlyLinkedList.insertLast(4);
+    singlyLinkedList.insertLast(5);

-    linkedList.printList(); // Output: 1 -> 2 -> 3 -> 4 -> 5
+    singlyLinkedList.printList(); // Output: 1 -> 2 -> 3 -> 4 -> 5

-    linkedList.delete(3);
+    singlyLinkedList.delete(3);
     console.log("\nLinked List after deleting 3:");
-    linkedList.printList(); // Output: 1 -> 2 -> 4 -> 5
+    singlyLinkedList.printList(); // Output: 1 -> 2 -> 4 -> 5

-    console.log("\nIs 4 present in the list?", linkedList.search(4)); // Output: true
+    console.log("\nIs 4 present in the list?", singlyLinkedList.search(4)); // Output: true
-    console.log("Is 6 present in the list?", linkedList.search(6)); // Output: false
+    console.log("Is 6 present in the list?", singlyLinkedList.search(6)); // Output: false
     ```

-    - **doubly linked lists:** A doubly linked list is a data structure similar to a singly linked list, with the addition of each node containing a reference to both the next node and the previous node in the sequence.
-In a doubly linked list, each node has three fields: data, a pointer to the next node (often called next), and a pointer to the previous node (often called prev).
+    - **Doubly linked lists:** A doubly linked list is a data structure similar to a singly linked list, but with the addition of each node containing references to both the next node and the previous node in the sequence.
+In a doubly linked list, each node has three fields: data, a pointer to the next node (often called 'next'), and a pointer to the previous node (often called 'prev').
 This bidirectional linkage allows traversal in both forward and backward directions.
+Various operations can be performed on a doubly linked list, similar to those on an array.
+These operations include access, insertion/deletion, traversal, and search.

+    A picture of a doubly linked list is shown below.

-An example of a doubly list is shown below.
+    An implementation of a doubly linked list with it's various operations is illustrated below.

     ```js
     class Node {